| || |

 Yes.
 Our technicians will remove the old device and install the new load control device.

 Our Interlibrary Loan Service, also known as I.L.L., is available for hard-to-locate items, long distance loans, or if you are unable to travel to a neighboring library.
-There is no charge to request an ILL, however postage fees may apply.
+There is no charge to request an ILL, however postage fees up to $5.00 may apply.
 ILL's can take several weeks to be received.
 If you are in a hurry, neighboring libraries in Placer or Sacramento County may have the item that you would like to borrow directly, however they will require you to get a library card in their system.

 No – Certification is not required, however contractors must be listed as a “Participating” contractor to receive a rebate.
 Participating contractors must have attended a HVAC Right-Size workshop and agree to adhere to our Code of Conduct.